Effortless Task Inspection with Default Cards

 It is possible to produce multiple separate cards from a single task by adding multiple

-decorators in a step, which are all shown by “card list
+@card decorators in a step, which are all shown by card list.
+To make it easier to

 identify specific cards, you can also assign them a unique ID, as described in Multiple